Lycoris21/Lycoris21/README.md

 🎓 **2nd-year BS Computer Science student at the University of San Carlos**
 💻 **Aspiring Software Engineer**
-🚀 Passionate cool things, AND PROGRAMMING IS COOL!
+🚀 Passionate about cool things, AND PROGRAMMING IS COOL!

 ---